 Program: Rockette’s Christmas Spectacular Performers: The Rockettes

 A highlight of our tour is this morning’s private tour of MoMA, New York’s famous Museum of Modern Art.
 A museum lecturer guides us through the museum’s greatest works before the doors open to the public.
 We then have lunch at The Modern, the elegant two-star Michelin restaurant located in the Museum of Modern Art.
-In the evening, we’ll return to the Lincoln Center for a traditional New Year’s Eve performance by the New York Philharmonic, an annual fixture in their calendar and a great way to say goodbye to 2019 in style.
-Afterwards, those wishing can try and brave the crowds at Times Square to see the ball drop, or those wishing a more relaxed affair can join the tour leader in their suite for a late-night soiree.
+In the evening, we’ll return to the Lincoln Center for a traditional New Year’s Eve performance by the New York Philharmonic, an annual fixture in their calendar and a great way to say goodbye to 2020 in style.
+Afterwards, those wishing to can try and brave the crowds at Times Square to see the ball drop, or those wishing for a more relaxed affair can join the tour leader in the hotel for a late-night soiree.
 (B, L)

 Performance details Venue: David Geffen Hall, Lincoln Center